Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Introduction

-Cache-aided interference channels, where both transmitters and receivers are equipped with cache memories, have also been studied in high signal-to-noise ratio (SNR) regimes, with DoF or normalized delivery time (NDT) as the performance metric \cite{niesen_caching_DoF, nader, naderializadeh2019cache, Tao_Fundamental, Tao_partial}.
+Caching at transmitters has also been explored in \cite{Madda_niesen_interfernce_33, simeone, niesen_caching_DoF, nader, naderializadeh2019cache, Tao_Fundamental, Tao_partial}, enabling effective interference management, thanks to the potential for cooperation among transmitters.
+The idea was first introduced in a $3 \times 3$ channel, where only transmitters had cache memories \cite{Madda_niesen_interfernce_33}.
+Subsequently, it was extended to any number of cache-enabled transmitters and receivers in \cite{simeone}.
+Cache-aided interference channels, where both transmitters and receivers are equipped with cache memories, have been also studied in high signal-to-noise ratio (SNR) regimes, with DoF or normalized delivery time (NDT) as the performance metric \cite{niesen_caching_DoF, nader, naderializadeh2019cache, Tao_Fundamental, Tao_partial}.
 In \cite{niesen_caching_DoF}, a coded caching scheme was investigated, based on the separation of the physical layer and network layer.
 In \cite{nader}, linear one-shot schemes were proposed, achieving a sum-DoF within a constant factor of $2$ optimality in a general network setting with caches at both transmitters and receivers.
-The authors in \cite{naderializadeh2019cache} studied this problem in a wireless cellular network, characterizing the DoF per cell within an additive gap of $\frac{1}{3}$ and a multiplicative gap of $2$ for all system parameters, under one-shot linear schemes.
-In \cite{Tao_Fundamental}, lower and upper bounds were proposed to minimize the NDT.
-The authors showed that the achievable NDT is exactly optimal in certain cache size regions and within a bounded multiplicative gap to the theoretical lower bound in other regions.
-The idea of coded caching was also explored in partially-connected networks including linear networks \cite{Tao_partial, shariatpanahi2016multi}, random networks \cite{random_topology}, and flexible networks \cite{shariatpanahi2016multi}.
+The authors in \cite{naderializadeh2019cache} studied this problem in a wireless cellular network under one-shot linear schemes.
+In \cite{Tao_Fundamental}, lower and upper bounds on the NDT were derived, with the proposed scheme achieving optimality in certain cache size regimes and a bounded multiplicative gap elsewhere.
+The idea of coded caching was also explored in partially-connected networks, including linear networks \cite{Tao_partial, shariatpanahi2016multi}, random networks \cite{random_topology}, and flexible networks \cite{shariatpanahi2016multi}.

+The distinct potentials of IRSs and caching for interference management naturally raise the following question: Can their simultaneous use provide synergistic gains beyond what either technique can achieve alone?
+To address this question, we study a cache-aided interference channel, where cache memories are deployed both at the transmitters and receivers, in the presence of an active IRS.
+We aim to derive the achievable sum-DoF of this channel by exploiting transmitters’ cooperation, cache contents (as side information), interference alignment, and IRS capabilities, based on the network parameters.